Old Masters - New Visions & Nexus Muse LLC. Presents

 International Mischtechnik Painting Retreat

 ‘Mischtechnik’, from the German means ‘Mixed Technique’.
-Developed by early Northern Renaissance masters such as Van Eyck and Robert Campin, this indirect painting process was revitalized by Pietro Anigonni of Florence 1930s-80s and the Austrian painter, Ernst Fuchs in Vienna beginning in the late 1940’s, early 50s.
+Developed by early Northern Renaissance masters such as Jan Van Eyck and Robert Campin, this indirect painting process was revitalized by Pietro Anigonni of Florence (1910 - 1988)and the Austrian painter, Ernst Fuchs (1930 - 2015) in Vienna beginning in the late 1940’s, early 50s.
 Aside from the many classical artists, the basic approach of the Mischtechnik has been most favored by painters of the Fantastic, the 'visionary artists' and those working with mystical subject matter, as the use of an underpainting in egg tempera or casein, and the layering glazes of resin oil color in the development of a painting can create exquisite effects of light, radiance, transparencies and rendering an expression of non-ordinary states of consciousness.

 MYTH, MAGIC and MISCHTECHNIK